lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 TBD (dependent on requirements clarification and resumption of RMD discussion).

 Impact:​ If this change is not implemented, the current API calls will fail after September 1st, 2026, according to CompassFT (our data supplier).
-Consequently, the BTC funding rate will not be auto-generated, causing downstream failures in clearing system jobs due to the missing rate.
+Consequently, the BTC funding rate will not be auto-generated, causing downstream failures in XXX system jobs due to the missing rate.
 Risk:​ Low.
 This change only updates the API call method without altering the API itself.
 Results will be immediately verifiable post-deployment.

 Hi [Name],